ken1009us/receipt-processor-service/README.md

 - main.go: Entry point for the web service.
 - handler/: Contains HTTP request handlers.
 - model/: Data models for receipts and items.
+- service/: Business logic for calculating points.
 - store/: In-memory storage and logic for receipts.
-- service/: Business logic for calculating points.
+- util/: Error handling and other utilities functions.
 - validation/: Validates the format of input files.
 - Dockerfile: Instructions for building the Docker image.